Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 But starting in the mid-90s with the growth of the Internet, penny stock trading exploded.
 Discount brokers emerged, offering automated interfaces and much lower trading fees.
 As retail investors flooded in, market manipulation became rampant.
 Eventually, federal regulators would step in, and a string of [high profile cases](https://www.sec.gov/news/testimony/ts142000.htm) were brought against Mafia crime families that perpetrated penny stock manipulation schemes.

 Penny stock trading has been brought back under stricter regulatory oversight, but it's still extremely speculative, and manipulation is common.
+In 1989, the heyday of penny stocks, a survey found that Americans had been cheated out of [at least $2B a year](http://articles.latimes.com/1989-09-08/business/fi-1942_1_penny-stock) by fraudulent penny stock schemes.

+There's an obvious parallel here with the ICO bubble.

+The SATIS group estimated that [81% of ICOs were scams](https://www.investopedia.com/news/80-icos-are-scams-report/) and it's been widely reported that over [$9M was stolen per day in 2018](https://www.investopedia.com/news/beware-9m-are-lost-each-day-crypto-scams/) (annualized, that would be upwards of $3B a year).
+By sheer number, the overwhelming majority of ICOs can be explained this way.
+But the parallel between ICOs and penny stocks runs deeper than just a propensity toward fraud.

-You might ask: why are people so drawn to penny stocks in the first place, given how fraught they are?
+Let's take a step back here and ask: why are people so drawn to penny stocks in the first place, given how fraught they are?

 As a former professional poker player, I can tell you the answer is simple.